Copy. Transform. Combine.

 What more defines the act of artistic creation than writing?
 Wringing from the empty page, using nothing but the same alphabet available to all of us, characters, stories and all new worlds.
 Writing fiction is pure creation.
 And because of Star Warsin particular, as well the other projects that sprung from his mind, like Indiana Jones, Lucas is generally thought of as just such a creator, a conjurer of great visions and obviously, a writer.
 But Lucas never saw himself as such, in fact he became a writer, director, and producer out of need, rather than the burning desire to be a creator:

 “I was a difficult student.
 I got into a lot of trouble all the time because of that attitude.
 I felt I could make a movie out of anything; I mean, give me the phone book, and I’ll make a movie out of it.
 I didn’t want to know about stories and plot and characters and all that sort of stuff.
-And that’s why I did.
-My first films were very abstract — tone poems, visual.”
+And that’s what I did.
+My first films were very abstract—tone poems, visual.”

 “In film school I learned editing and I really got hooked on editing at that point, and that sort of became my whole life, and I loved what you can do with editing.[p110, 2]